-- Compressors switches on then off very quickly.
+- Compressors switch on and then off very quickly.

 One of the key components of the A/C system is the compressor.
-Compressor’s purpose is to add pressure to the system by taking the refrigerant and compressing it.
-The operation of the A/C in your car is based on the First Law of Thermodynamics if you wanted to learn the phycis behind it.
-From the compressor the fluid goes to the condenser.
-By flowing through the condenser the refrigierant looses heat and from hot gas it converts into warm liquid.
+The compressor’s purpose is to add pressure to the system by compressing the refrigerant.
+The operation of the A/C in your car is based on the First Law of Thermodynamics if you want to learn the physics behind it.
+From the compressor, the fluid goes to the condenser.
+By flowing through the condenser, the refrigerant loses heat, which converts into a warm liquid from hot gas.

-Next in the system is the receiver-drier whose main purpose is to remove moisture from the A/C refrigerant.
-After that the refrigerant goes through the expansion valve.
-The pressure drops in the expansion valve and this allows the refrigerant to expand.
-Expansion of refrigant causes the temperature of the refrigerant to drop.
-This is the oposite process that the compressor performs.
-Put pressure into a fluid you will increase it’s temperature.
-Removeing pressure from fluid causes it to loose temperature.
-So in the expansion unit the refrigenart temperatures drop to levels below the outside temperature.
-From here the refrigerant goes to the evaporator.
+Next in the system is the receiver-drier, whose primary purpose is to remove moisture from the A/C refrigerant.
+After that, the refrigerant goes through the expansion valve.
+The pressure drops in the expansion valve, allowing the refrigerant to expand.
+The expansion of the refrigerant causes the temperature of the refrigerant to drop.
+This is the opposite process that the compressor performs.
+Put pressure into a fluid you will increase its temperature.
+Removing pressure from fluid causes it to lose temperature.
+So in the expansion unit, the refrigerant temperatures drop below the outside temperature.
+From here, the refrigerant goes to the evaporator.

-The evaporator works in a similar way as the radiator except in this case instead of hot coolant there is cold refrigerant flowing through the evaporator.
-The low temperature refrigernat passes through the evaportaor which causes the evaportator to get cold.
-Air then blows thourgh the evaportator which makes it get cold.
+The evaporator works similarly to the radiator, except in this case, instead of hot coolant, there is cold refrigerant flowing through the evaporator.
+The low-temperature refrigerant passes through the evaporator, which causes the evaporator to get cold.
+The air then blows through the evaporator, which makes it get cold.

-This is the basic operation of the A/C system so let’s move on the some troubleshooting tips.
+This is the essential operation of the A/C system, so let’s move on to some troubleshooting tips.

 Step by Step

 - Gather the right tools.
-You will need a Recharge Kit which you can purchase at the local auto parts store or online at Amazon.
-It has a gauge that you will at first use to test your A/C system.
-We recommend the Arctic Freeze Recharge kit because it contains 2 large R134a refrigerant bottles.
-One of them contains UV dye which you may need if you have a leak and are trying to find it.
+You will need a Recharge Kit to purchase at the local auto parts store or online at Amazon.
+It has a gauge you will first use to test your A/C system.
+We recommend the Arctic Freeze Recharge kit because it contains two large R134a refrigerant bottles.
+One contains UV dye which you may need if you have a leak and are trying to find it.

 - Turn the A/C ON.
-If you have an Economy button make sure that is off.
-Make sure fan is on HIGH, temperature selector is turned all the way to COLD, and that the A/C and recirculate light indicators are on.
+If you have an Economy button, make sure that it is off.
+Ensure the fan is high, the temperature selector is turned to COLD, and the A/C and recirculate light indicators are on.

 - Set the temperature to cold, the lowest setting.

-- Set the cooling fans on high on the climate control.
+- Set the cooling fans on high climate control.

 - Check the compressor has engaged.
 Identify the location of your compressor.
-Look at the pullyer and you should be able to see if it spining or not.
-The engine running turn the A/C on max cool, set fans high, and make sure that the clutch is engaging on the compressor.
+Look at the puller, and you should be able to see if it is spinning or not.
+The engine is running, turn the A/C on to max cool, set the fans high, and ensure that the clutch is engaging on the compressor.
 The pulley spins any time the engine is running.
 The center part of the A/C pulley only engages when the A/C is on.
-If the clutch is engaging and disengaging rapidly, the refrigerant may be low.
+If the clutch engages and disengages rapidly, the refrigerant may be low.

-- Locate the Low Pressure A/C recharge port.
+- Locate the Low-Pressure A/C recharge port.
 Attach the hose from the A/C Recharge Kit and check the pressure.
-Make sure the car is runing and the A/C is on while you get a reading.
+Ensure the car is running and the A/C is on while you get a reading.

-- If the system is low then start recharging the system using the instructions that came with your recharge kit.
-Pay attention of the direction that you need to hold the can.
-Some kits ask that you keep the can upright, others ask to keep it upside down.
-Follow the A/C recharge kit recomenadtion to avoid putting air into the sytem.
+- If the system is low, then start recharging the system using the instructions that came with your recharge kit.
+Pay attention to the direction that you need to hold the can.
+Some kits ask that you keep the can upright, while others ask to keep it upside down.
+Follow the A/C recharge kit recommendation to avoid putting air into the system.

-- If the reading is moving towards the normal range continue until the system is charged.
+- If the reading moves toward the normal range, continue until the system is charged.

-- If you are charging the system but the gauge is not moving then you may have a large leak.
-You will need to use charge the system with some dye so that you can find where the leak is.
+- If you are charging the system, but the gauge is not moving, you may have a large leak.
+You will need to use charge the system with some dye to find where the leak is.

-- If the system works but only for a short time, again you have a leak which you need to locate and repair.
+- If the system works but only for a short time, again, you have a leak that you need to locate and repair.

-- As you are charging the system you may notice the A/C sarts to work.
-The A/C system is designed to disenage the A/C if the pressure in the lines is to low.
-This happenes to protect the system.
-Compressor could be disengaged becasue the system does not have enough refrigerant pressure to trip the low pressure cutoff switch that cycles the compressor.
+- As you charge the system, you may notice the A/C starts to work.
+The A/C system is designed to disengage the A/C if the pressure in the lines is too low.
+This happens to protect the system.
+The compressor could be disengaged because the system does not have enough refrigerant pressure to trip the low-pressure cutoff switch that cycles the compressor.

-- Be careful to not overcharge the system either.
-This could be dangeours and cause problems to your A/C system.
-You should be charging the system while you have the car runing.
+- Be careful not to overcharge the system, either.
+This could be dangerous and cause problems to your A/C system.
+You should be charging the system while you have the car running.

-- If you have low pressure then check for leaks.
+- If you have low pressure, then check for leaks.
 Leaks are the most common problem associated with the air conditioning system.
-Charge the system via the low pressure port with a Leak Detection Kit like this so you can find the lea
+Charge the system via the low-pressure port with a Leak Detection Kit like this so you can find the leak.

-- Hopefully your system was just low and now it is working again.
-If not continue with these troubleshooting steps.
+- Hopefully, your system was low, and it is working again.
+If not, continue with these troubleshooting steps.

-- Next check clutch itself.
+- Next, check the clutch itself.
 The clutch may be bad.
-If there is voltage going to the clutch? a cycling switch may be bad, a fuse may be blown and the system may not have enough refrigerant pressure to trip the low pressure cutoff switch that cycles the compressor.
+If Is there voltage going to the clutch?
+A cycling switch may be bad, a fuse may be blown, and the system may not have enough refrigerant pressure to trip the low-pressure cutoff switch that cycles the compressor.